cycle/docs/relation/refers-to.md

 }
 ```

-> You must properly handle the cases when relation is not initialized (`null`)!
+> You must properly handle the cases when the relation is not initialized (`null`)!

-By default, ORM will generate outer key in relation object using related entity role and outer key (primary key by default) values.
+By default, ORM will generate an outer key in relation object using related entity role and outer key (primary key by default) values.
 As result column and FK will be added to Post entity on `user_id` column.

 Option      | Value  | Comment
 ---         | ---    | ----
 cascade     | bool   | Automatically save related data with parent entity, defaults to `true`
-nullable    | bool   | Defines if relation can be nullable (child can have no parent), defaults to `false`
+nullable    | bool   | Defines if the relation can be nullable (child can have no parent), defaults to `false`
-innerKey    | string | Inner key in parent entity, defaults to primary key
+innerKey    | string | Inner key in parent entity defaults to the primary key
 outerKey    | string | Outer key name, defaults to `{parentRole}_{innerKey}`
 fkCreate    | bool   | Set to true to automatically create FK on outerKey, defauls to `true`
 fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action, defaults to `SET NULL`
-indexCreate | bool   | Create index on outerKey, defaults to `true`
+indexCreate | bool   | Create an index on outerKey, defaults to `true`

-> Please note, default `fkAction` is `SET NULL`, relation is nullable by default.
+> Please note, default `fkAction` is `SET NULL`, the relation is nullable by default.

 # Usage